LKWLaLa/LKWLaLa.github.io/_posts/2016-08-27-Writing-a-Custom-Pagination-Directive.md

 ####The basic pagination logic:

 In my first attempt at implementing pagination, I added controller logic which would slice my index page data (a collection of stories) and return only my designated number of stories per page.
-Considering the current page number, the beginning and ending index numbers in the slice would change accordingly, like so:
+Depending on the current page number, the beginning and ending index numbers in the slice would change accordingly, like so:

 ```javascript
 ctrl.paginate = function () {